As an Amazon Associate I earn from qualifying purchases. Other affiliate programs also sponsor ads on this site.

 - Landing frequently to inspect your drone (especially its props) for icing any time you fly in cold weather.

 If you do find icing on your drone, it's time to stop flying until the weather improves.
 You dodged one bullet.
 Don't push your luck.

 Frost and Your Drone

-Unlike icing, which usually forms on the props of a copter drone or the wings and empennage of a fixed-wing drone, icing can form on any surface whose temperature is below the freezing point.
+Unlike icing, which usually forms on the props of a copter drone or the wings and tail of a fixed-wing drone, icing can form on any surface whose temperature is below the freezing point.
 Also unlike icing, you don't necessarily need visible moisture for frost to form.
-A combination of high humidity and low temperature is enough to trigger frost building.
+A combination of high humidity and low temperature is enough to trigger frost formation.